Jessica Sanchez: 2006–2011: Career beginnings

 In 2005, Sanchez performed "Respect" by Aretha Franklin on the music television show Showtime at the Apollo.
 A year later, she competed on the first season of NBC's talent show competition America's Got Talent, in which she became a wildcard act, but ultimately did not qualify for the grand finals.
-During the 2008 NFL season, Sanchez performed "The Star-Spangled Banner" prior to the San Diego Chargers' match against the New York Jets.
+During the 2008 NFL season, Sanchez performed "The Star-Spangled Banner" prior to the San Diego Chargers' game against the New York Jets.
 In 2009, she recorded a cover "Don't Stop the Music" by Rihanna for iTunes with independent record label Spin Move Records.
 Sanchez collaborated with the label once again in 2010 for a cover of "I'd Rather Go Blind" by Etta James for YouTube and was released as an exclusive download on the label's website.
 Earlier same year, she collaborated with Brandon Kane for the single "Just You and Me".
 Additionally, she was among the fifty-seven singers who contributed in a YouTube edition of the charity single "We Are the World 25 for Haiti", which was produced by Lisa Lavie.